 Can a company director also be a subscriber?

 Shareholders and guarantors can also be appointed as directors.
-This is very common, especially when a company is set up with just one or two people.
+This is very common, especially when a company is set up by just one or two people.
 This means that one person can set up and manage a company on their own.

 What is the difference between a subscriber and a member?